dustinpfister/blog_posts/_posts/threejs-camera.md

 ## 2 - Perspective Camera

-read full post on [perspective Camera](/2018/04/07/threejs-camera-perspective/)

-The most commonly used camera might be the perspective camera, and if you are only going to stick with one, it might be a good idea to make it this one.
-The perspective camera mimics the way that the human eye actually sees, and often that is what is desired.
+The most commonly used camera might be the [perspective camera](/2018/04/07/threejs-camera-perspective/), and if you are only going to stick with one, it might be a good idea to make it this one.
+The perspective camera mimics the way that the human eye actually sees, and is thus often that is what is desired.
+When creating an instance of this kind of camera I need to pass a filed of view value, followed by a ratio and then a near and far render distance value.

 ## 3 - Orthographic camera